 - Manuka Honey – 1 tablespoon

-If you make some toast you can use a tablespoon of extra virgin olive oil and then take 5 – 10 allicin capsules (180 mg each) and then pour them on top of the bread.
-Add a banana on top and this will help keep the ingredients in the stomach long enough to have an effect (or skip the banana if you wish!)
+If you make some toast, you can use a tablespoon of extra virgin olive oil and then take 5 – 10 allicin capsules (180 mg each) pour them on top of the bread and consume.
+You could also add a banana on top and this, as it will help keep the ingredients in the stomach long enough for the ingredients to have a positive effect in the stomach.

 Foods to avoid